Jpease1020/UI-Testing/PITCHME.md

   * End-to-End Tests
     * Ensures data flows with the right values from beginning to end.
     * Blurred lines - Is there a difference between acceptance and integration tests?
 If the back end is collecting, modifying and serving data, will unit tests and integration tests will cover the scenario?
     * One scenario may be a test that hits a route in your app and expects back certain data.
-Not testing the controller (unit) individually or the methods/functions written to get the data and transform it before handing it over to the controller but the full process.
+This does not test the controller individually or the methods/functions written to get the data and transform it before handing it over to the controller but the full process.
 ---
 ### Front End
     *Should aim to:*